Abstract: Safety Considerations in the Generation of Clinical Grade Autologous IPS Cell Lines

 Leaders in Asia were delighted to continue its partnership with the Korean Society of Blood and Marrow Transplantation (KSBMT) with a joint session on gene editing and gene therapy at the International Congress of Blood and Marrow Transplantation (ICBMT), the 27th Annual congress of KSBMT in September.
 The long-standing partnership between ISCT and KSBMT is a key partnership for the region.
 It fosters international cooperation in education and research in the field of hematopoietic stem cell transplantation and cell & gene therapy.

-In October, the South and Central America Committee again partnered with the Brazilian association of cell and gene therapy (CGT) for the XII Congress of ABTCel – Gen in Rio de Janeiro.
+In October, the South and Central America Executive Committee again partnered with the Brazilian Association of Cellular and Gene Therapy (ABTCel-Gen) for the XII Congress of ABTCel – Gen in Rio de Janeiro.
 ISCT invited speakers participated both in-person and virtually, leading discussions on topics such as manuscript writing, cell therapy and therapies for cancer through sessions and interactive workshops.
 Alongside event participation, The South and Central America regional leaders were proud to sponsor the top-scoring abstract awards and provide a special abstract supplement showcasing all accepted abstracts from the meeting publication in Cytotherapy, the official journal of ISCT.

 Janet Macpherson, PhD